Bruscon/MPU6050_I2C_non-blocking/README.md

 # MPU6050_I2C_non-blocking
 Note: I originally wrote this in January 2017.
-Only in 2021 did I dig it up and add it to my github.
+Only in 2021 did I dig it up and publish it here, unmodified.

  My implementation of a non-blocking MPU specific I2C module.